-Twice a year (in May and October), teams visit their adopted sites and collect data, including physical information (such as streambank erosion and surrounding land use).
-They collect and identify macroinvertebrates (commonly known as “bugs”) that live in the streambed and surrounding vegetation.
+The benthic macroinvertebrates (bugs) collected by volunteers serve as the main indicator of stream health.
 Different bugs need specific conditions to survive and reproduce.
 Some are very pollution sensitive while others can tolerate highly polluted water.
-A stream’s health can be determined by the number and types of bugs that live in it.
-The data are used by CRWC, municipalities, and the State of Michigan to assess the health of its streams and to make decisions regarding their protection and restoration.
+Therefore, a stream’s health can be determined by the number and types of these bugs that live in it.
+The data is used by CRWC, municipalities, and the State of Michigan to assess the health of its streams and to make decisions regarding their protection and restoration.

 Why Do We Need the Adopt-A-Stream Program?